HMS Iron Duke (F234): 2011–present

 Iron Duke was exhibited at the National Armed Forces day in Liverpool which ran from 24–25 June 2017 where the prime minister Theresa May visited the ship.
 Iron Duke was also open to the public.
 On 28 June, in company with HMS Sutherland, Iron Duke provided escort for the aircraft carrier HMS Queen Elizabeth during her first days of sea trials.
 It was reported in 2018 that Iron Duke was laid up alongside in Portsmouth as a training ship since mid-2017, owing to a lack of manpower to fully crew the ship.
 In January 2019, the ship was towed out of Portsmouth for a major refit at Devonport, Plymouth.
 This 'LIFEX' refit would add Sea Ceptor, Artisan radar and new diesel generator sets.
+The ship's nearly five-year refit involved nearly 1.7 million hours of labour and was completed in 2023.
+She returned to sea for post-refit sea trials in May 2023.

+In November 2024, HMS Iron Duke, along with tanker RFA Tideforce, monitored a trio of Russian vessels: the Admiral Gorshkov-class frigate Admiral Golovko, oceanographic research vessel Yantar and Kaliningradneft-class tanker Vyazma as they passed through the North Sea and English Channel en route to the Atlantic.
+All three had been tracked by the Royal Norwegian Navy before the Royal Navy took over.
+HMS Iron Duke and RFA Tideforce both followed the trio through the Dover Strait and Channel before handing over monitoring duties to the French Navy.
+The Yantar, however, continued to remain in the UK’s area of interest, heading north into the Irish Sea, with minehunter HMS Cattistock monitoring the survey vessel.
+As the Golovko and Vyazma continued their journey past France, Iron Duke took over shadowing duties of a second Russian group: frigate Neustrashimy and the replenishment oiler Akademik Pashin, which were making for their home port in the Baltic.
+The British ships remained in contact with the pair back through the Channel and into the North Sea before handing over to Dutch warship, HNLMS De Ruyter to finish escorting them back into the Baltic.
+Throughout the week-long operation, Iron Duke made use of both her own Wildcat helicopter from 815 Naval Air Squadron, plus a Merlin of 814 Naval Air Squadron based at Culdrose, an RAF P8 Poseidon maritime patrol aircraft and aerial assets of other allies to ensure the Russian vessels were closely monitored throughout.

+HMS Iron Duke conducted a similar operation tracking Russian vessels in the Channel in February 2025.

 Notable billeting

-Prince William served on Iron Duke in the Caribbean for 5 weeks from late June 2008 with the rank of sub-lieutenant.
+Prince William served in Iron Duke in the Caribbean for 5 weeks from late June 2008 with the rank of sub-lieutenant.